asmaier/haddock/README.md

 # Haddock

+Aren't you bored of reading and writing the same error messages over and over again like "Wrong argument!", "End date must be after start date!" , "Division by zero!" etc. .
+With the haddock package you will be able to spice them up a bit:

+"Wrong argument, dipsomaniac!"
+"End date must be after start date, whipper-snapper!"
+"Division by zero, interplanetary goat!"

-The method curse() of this package returns random curses from [Captain Haddock](https://en.wikipedia.org/wiki/Captain_Haddock).
+To do this, the method curse() of this package returns random curses from [Captain Haddock](https://en.wikipedia.org/wiki/Captain_Haddock).
 At the moment it supports curses in english (default), german and french.

 The sources for the curses are
 - en: http://www3.sympatico.ca/brooksdr/haddock/main.htm